What is a PPA? The Guide to Power Purchase Agreements

 There is a reporting obligation under REMIT (Regulation on Wholesale Energy Market Integrity and Transparency).
 Under REMIT, wholesale energy market participants are required to report to the ACER (European Agency for the Cooperation of Energy Regulators) on the details of transactions and orders in relation to wholesale energy products (price, quantity, dates, etc.).
 It is important to note who will take care of obligatory reporting and at what cost.

-Pro tip: EMIR (European Market Infrastructure Regulation) is a body that regulates over-the-counter derivatives for financial PPAs.
+Pro Tip: EMIR (European Market Infrastructure Regulation) is a body that regulates over-the-counter derivatives for financial PPAs.

-Get in touch with us today and see how we could help you make the best of your PPA.
+>> Contact us today to see how we can help you optimize your PPA.

-PPA Prices:
+PPA Resources

 The RE-Source Platform is a European alliance of stakeholders representing clean energy buyers and suppliers for corporate renewable energy sourcing.

 This platform pools resources and coordinates activities to promote a better framework for corporate renewable energy sourcing at the EU and national levels.
-For more information, visit http://resource-platform.eu/.

 Images from the PPA checklist